 Indeed, there are significant differences between countries, but the numbers prove that cash is still the preferred tool for settling payments for many people in the Eurozone – regardless of class or education level – and that it is far from being replaced.
 Men have a tendency to use cash more than women as well as people over the age of 40.
 Second in line behind cash are cards which equal to 19% of all transactions or 39% of total value paid.

-More importantly, cash also plays another important role for Europeans: store of value.
-Indeed, almost 25% of respondents admitted to keeping some cash at home, just in case – something that cannot be done with any other payment method.
+More importantly, cash also plays another important role for Europeans: store of valueOne of the functions of money or more generally of any asset that can be saved and exchanged at a later time without loss of its purchasing power.
+See also Precautionary Holdings.
+More.
+Indeed, almost 25% of respondents admitted to keeping some cash at home, just in case – something that cannot be done with any other payment methodSee Payment instrument.
+More.
 And finally, contrary to general perception, a fifth of consumers have said to have used a €200 or a €500 in the past year.

 To read the full report, download it here below.